jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 ##Quotes

-You can't detect "HTML% support", because that doesn't make any sense.
-But you can detect support for individual features like canvas, video, or geolocation.

-The HTML5 specification also defines how angle brackets interact with JavaScript.

 HTML5 features like geolocation and Video we're first provided by browser plugins like Gears or Flash.
 Other features, like canvas, can be emulated entirely by JavaScript.